 Larger Music Venues in Glastonbury

 Glastonbury Abbey has to be the most beautiful concert venue to visit.
 Throughout the year they host many concerts, but their most famous one is the Glastonbury Extravaganza.
-Every August the grounds of the Abbey are transformed to a giant outdoor concert venue to host 5,000 people.
-It is always a well known headliner but I actually really enjoy the support acts as they are usually up and coming local acts.
+Every August the grounds of the Abbey are transformed into a giant outdoor concert venue to host 5,000 people.
+It is always a well-known headliner but I actually really enjoy the support acts as they are usually up-and-coming local acts.
 My favourite memory is listening to a young superstar from Bristol named George Ezra.

 School Concert Halls around Glastonbury